msank00/msank00.github.io/_posts/2019-07-28-blog_100_ML_Concepts.md

 # Explain PCA?
 Tell me the mathematical steps to implement PCA?

-+ In PCA, we are interested to find the directions (components) that maximize the variance in our dataset)
++ In PCA, we are interested to find the directions (components) that maximize the variance in our dataset.
 + PCA can be seen as:
   + Learning the projection direction that captures `maximum variance` in data.
   + Learning the projection direction that results in `smallest reconstruction error`
-  + Changing the basis in which the data is represented and transforming the features such that new features become `de-correlated` (Orthogonal Principal Component)
+  + Changing the basis in which the data is represented and transforming the features such that new features become `de-correlated` (**Orthogonal Principal Component**)
 + Let’s assume that our goal is to reduce the dimensions of a d-dimensional dataset by projecting it onto a `k`-dimensional subspace (where `k<d`).
 So, how do we know what size we should choose for `k`, and how do we know if we have a feature space that represents our data **well**?
   + We will compute `eigenvectors` (the components) from our data set and collect them in a so-called scatter-matrix (or alternatively calculate them from the **covariance matrix**).
   + Each of those eigenvectors is associated with an eigenvalue, which tell us about the `length` or `magnitude` of the eigenvectors.
-If we observe that all the eigenvalues are of very similar magnitude, this is a good indicator that our data is already in a `good` subspace.
-Or if some of the eigenvalues are much much higher than others, we might be interested in keeping only those eigenvectors with the much larger eigenvalues, since they contain more information about our data distribution.
+  + If we observe that all the eigenvalues are of very similar magnitude, this is a good indicator that our data is already in a `good` subspace.
+  + If some of the eigenvalues are much much higher than others, we might be interested in keeping only those eigenvectors with the much larger eigenvalues, since they contain more information about our data distribution.
 Vice versa, eigenvalues that are close to 0 are less informative and we might consider in dropping those when we construct the new feature subspace.
 + `kth` Eigenvector determines the `kth` direction that maximizes the variance in that direction.
 + the corresponding `kth` Eigenvalue determines the variance along `kth` Eigenvector